waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **BERRY:** Restores 10 HP.
 Obtained from FRUIT_TREEs.
 - **TM49 (Fury Cutter):** A move that gets stronger with each consecutive hit.
 - **SLOWPOKETAIL:** A man on Route 32 offered to sell this.
 Its purpose is unknown.
+- **MOOMOO MILK:** Restores 100 HP.
+Can be purchased at MOOMOO FARM.

 ## IV.
 Procedural Reminders
 - **IMMEDIATE DATA MANAGEMENT:** Update Notepad, Markers, and WKG IMMEDIATELY after discovering new information.
+This is especially critical for the World Knowledge Graph.
 - **TRUST THE AGENTS:** Use agents proactively for complex problems.
 Trust their outputs, especially when stuck.
 Refine them if they are flawed.
 - **BATTLE STRATEGY REMINDER:** Always check a Pokémon's moveset before making a strategic switch in battle.
 My Onix had no Rock-type moves against Scyther.
-- **MOOMOO MILK:** Restores 100 HP.
-Can be purchased at MOOMOO FARM.